Breakthrough Innovation Challenge

 The Breakthrough Innovation Challenge (BIC) is a year-long programme led by the UN Global Compact, which brings together young professionals from leading multinational companies to evaluate disruptive technologies such as Artificial Intelligence, Blockchain, and the Internet of Things, and build sustainable business models addressing the Sustainable Development Goals (SDGs).

-Students from Advanced PRME Schools are invited to connect with the participating companies and challenge or support their company teams with innovative set of ideas and solutions to their company-specific sustainability challenges.
+Students from Advanced PRME Schools are invited to connect with the participating companies and challenge or support their company teams with an innovative set of ideas and solutions to their company-specific sustainability challenges.

 - Provide company teams with an additional source of ideas to support development of solutions to the company-defined challenges